 Here are a few key guidelines to keep in mind as you formulate your summer possession schedule.

-A managing conservator is a parent who has been given the court-ordered care, custody, and control of a child.
+A managing conservator is a parent who has been given the court-ordered care, child custody, and control of a child.
 In Texas, most parents are joint managing conservators.
 These parents share the rights and duties to determine and participate in the child’s health, education, welfare, and to confer with the other parent regarding these issues.

 Both parents are entitled to the child’s medical, dental, psychological. and educational records, and to confer with the professionals that are part of the child’s life.